-A security program, written by Alan, that threatens the Master Control Program's plans to infiltrate and take over government computers.
+A security program (basically the 1982 version of a firewall), written by Alan, that threatens the Master Control Program's plans to infiltrate and take over government computers.
 Held prisoner by Sark as a Game Grid gladiator when Flynn first sees him.

-- Friendly Sniper: Is an expert at throwing his disc.
+- Friendly Sniper: Is an expert at throwing his disc with precision.